 As a result, Lord Badri will take abode in Bhavishya Badri.
 From that time onward, his worship will take place at this place.
 Even the name of the place literally translates to ‘Future Badri‘, implying that it will be the future residence of Lord Badri.

 The temple Narsingh, located at Joshimath has a beautifully carved statue of Lord Narsingh carrying a sword.
 As per the traditions, the arm carrying that sword is getting thinner year by year, and in Kaliyug this arm will breakdown.

 The present world will get destroyed and a new world will start, where Bhavishya Badri shall be worshipped.

 Some of the festivals celebrated at Bhavishya Badri are:

-- Krishna Janmashtmi: It is a popular Hindu festival which celebrates the birth of Lord Krishna, the eighth incarnation of Lord Vishnu.
-It occurs according to the Hindu luni-solar calendar and is also a very important festival for the followers of Lord Vishnu.
+- Krishna Janmashtmi: It is a popular Hindu festival that celebrates the birth of Lord Krishna, the eighth incarnation of Lord Vishnu.
+It occurs according to the Hindu lunisolar calendar and is also a very important festival for the followers of Lord Vishnu.

-- Makar Sankranti: This festival is celebrated each year in January and is to appease the Sun God.
+- Makar Sankranti: This festival is celebrated each year in January to appease the Sun God.
 It is the first day when Sun enters Capricorn and also marks the lengthening of daytime in the forthcoming days.
-This day also includes colourful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.
+This day also includes colorful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.

 How to reach Bhavishya Badri?